razaiqbal-dev/razaIqbal07/README.md

   - 💻 Languages I primarily use : Javascript, PHP, Dart.
   - 🧐 Turning ideas into projects.
   - 🌱 Always trying to get better by the day.
-  - 📫 You can reach me at mailrazaiqbal@gmail.com and I am happy to collaborate on something thats solving a problem in the community.
+  - 📫 You can reach me at mailrazaiqbal@gmail.com.

 <!--
 **razaIqbal07/razaIqbal07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.